 At Ellacotts we are proud to act and support many individuals, small business owners, property and landowners including landlords on a range of complicated tax matters.

-If you have any tax queries, please do not hesitate to get in touch with your usual Ellacotts contact or Ann Bibby, Head of Tax and Wealth Planning at email@example.com or 01295 250401.
+If you have any tax queries, please do not hesitate to get in touch with your usual Ellacotts contact or our Tax and Wealth Planning Team at firstname.lastname@example.org or 01295 250401.
 You can also fill out our contact form and we will get back to you.